prondubuisi/psalmoutput/report.md

 ## Phase 1
 ### Analyzing Civi-core with Psalm Locally

 During the Community bonding phase the CiviCRM team provided a remote server for use by me and my mentors for this project implementation.
-Though a remote server was provided my mentors made me understand that Static analysis would have an easier workflow if I tried Psalm out Locally on my Computer.
+Though a remote server was provided, my mentors made me understand that Static analysis would have an easier workflow if I tried Psalm out Locally on my Computer.
 To achieve local Static analysis I did the following;

 * I created my own [fork](https://github.com/prondubuisi/civi-mirror) of the Civi-core repository
 * I cloned the fork to my Local System